arnormoncada/mlops-plant-seedlings/README.md

 # Project description

 ## Goal
-This is the github repo for the project by group 14.
-In this project we use an image classification model to classify images of crop and weed seedlings.
-Weeds compete with other plants for nutrients and water, so correctly identifying which seedlings are weed is very important.
+This is the GitHub repository by Group 14.
+In this project, we develop an image classification model to classify images of crop and weed seedlings.
+The goal is to address a challenge in modern agriculture: improving efficiency and reducing labor while meeting increasing food demands.

+Humans have been practicing agriculture for over 12,000 years and have continuously worked to increase both yield and efficiency.
+Over time, advancements in technology, methods, and tools have transformed the way we cultivate crops.
+However, one major challenge in agriculture today is meeting the growing global demand for food while grappling with limited resources, such as arable land, water, and labor.
+Weeds present a significant obstacle, as they compete with crops for essential nutrients and water, potentially reducing yields dramatically.

+Weed removal is labor-intensive and often relies heavily on the use of herbicides, which can have long-term environmental and economic costs.
+The purpose of this project is to leverage machine learning to develop a model that can accurately distinguish between weed seedlings and crop seedlings.
+This model could serve as the foundation for autonomous systems capable of identifying and removing weeds efficiently.
+Such systems have the potential to revolutionize agriculture by reducing manual labor, minimizing herbicide use, and ultimately increasing crop yield in a sustainable manner.
 ## Framework
-In this project we use the TIMM framework to get an image classification architecture that we train on our data.
+In this project, we utilize the TIMM (PyTorch Image Models) framework to access and implement image classification architectures.
+TIMM provides a wide range of pre-trained models, enabling us to select and fine-tune a suitable architecture for our specific classification task.
 ## Data
 The data we plan to use is found at https://www.kaggle.com/datasets/vbookshelf/v2-plant-seedlings-dataset which has 12 classes with 5539 images.
 These classes consist of different common plant species in Denmark.
 In this dataset the classes have some imbalance.
 ## Model
-The model we use will be some pre-trained model from the TIMM package.
+For this project, we will use a pre-trained model from the TIMM package as our base architecture.
+Pre-trained models, such as ResNet, EfficientNet, or ConvNeXt
 ## Project structure

 The directory structure of the project looks like this: